Pisces, Aquarius, Capricorn & Jones Ltd.: Release

 The album was preceded by the release of "Pleasant Valley Sunday" backed with "Words" on July 10, 1967.
 The single reached No. 3 and No. 11 on the Billboard Hot 100 respectively.
 "Daydream Believer" backed with "Goin' Down", recorded during the same sessions and issued on October 25, became the group's final U.S. No. 1 single, although the A-side was reserved for the following album, The Birds, the Bees & the Monkees.

 Pisces, Aquarius, Capricorn & Jones Ltd. was released on November 14, 1967.
 After entering the Billboard 200 at No. 29, it rose to No. 1 the following week, remaining in that position for five consecutive weeks and eventually selling more than three million copies.
 Producer Chip Douglas later remarked that sales might have been even greater if "Daydream Believer" had been included on the album as originally intended.
 In the United Kingdom, the album was released in January 1968 and peaked at No. 5 on the UK Albums Chart.

 In 2007, Rhino Entertainment issued a two-disc deluxe edition of the album.
 The release reproduced the original Colgems artwork and labels, and included a booklet with essays and detailed recording notes by historian Andrew Sandoval.
 The set contained remastered mono and stereo mixes, as well as alternate versions and outtakes.

+In 2025, Rhino issued a four-disc superdeluxe edition of the album, featuring the original mono and stereo mixes, newly created stereo mixes, TV mixes, demos, outtakes, backing tracks, a 32-page booklet with notes by Sandoval and an additional 7-inch single featuring alternate mono mixes of "Love Is Only Sleeping" and "Goin' Down."